Tribune Tower (Oakland)

 The Tribune Tower is a 305 ft, 22-story building located in downtown Oakland, California.
 Built in 1906, tower erected in 1923, the 89251 sqft building was the tallest building in Oakland constructed in the 1920s.
 It is currently the 11th tallest building in Oakland.

-The architecture of the tower, much like The Campanile on the UC Berkeley campus (officially the Sather Tower), was inspired by St Mark's Campanile in Venice, Italy.
+The architecture of the tower, much like The Campanile on the UC Berkeley campus was inspired by St Mark's Campanile in Venice, Italy.